 Upon receipt

-The STA processes the received Authentication frame as follows:
+The FILSO processes the received Authentication frame as follows:

-The STA shall abandon FILS authentication if any of the following conditions occur:
+The FILSO shall abandon FILS authentication if any of the following conditions occur:

 ) The received Authentication frame does not include the Authentication Algorithm Number equal to 6 (FILS Public Key authentication) (see 9.4.1.1 (Authentication Algorithm Number field)).

-) PMKSA caching was attempted and the received Authentication frame includes a PMKID that does not match a PMKID in the Authentication frame sent by the STA.
+) PMKSA caching was attempted and the received Authentication frame includes a PMKID that does not match a PMKID in the Authentication frame sent by the FILSO.

 ) The received Authentication frame does not include the FILS Session element.

-Verifies that the finite cyclic group in the AP’s response is equal to the group selected by the STA and that the FILS Session element received from the AP is equal to the FILS Session selected by the STA.
-If these differ, the STA shall terminate the authentication exchange.
+Verifies that the finite cyclic group in the FILSR’s response is equal to the group selected by the FILSO and that the FILS Session element received from the FILSR is equal to the FILS Session selected by the FILSO.
+If these differ, the FILSO shall terminate the authentication exchange.

-Verifies the validity of the AP’s ephemeral public key:
+Verifies the validity of the FILSR’s ephemeral public key:

 The public key is converted from an octet string to an element according to the conversion in 12.4.7.2.5 (Octet string to element conversion).

 The public key, as a group element, is verified in a group-specific fashion according to 5.6.2.3 of (#298)NIST Special Publication 800-56A R2.
-If public key validation fails the STA shall terminate the authentication exchange.
+If public key validation fails the FILSO shall terminate the authentication exchange.

-Extracts the AP’s nonce and verified ephemeral public key from the Authentication frame.
+Extracts the FILSR’s nonce and verified ephemeral public key from the Authentication frame.

-Compute the Diffie-Hellman shared secret, DHss, based on the AP’s ephemeral public key and its own ephemeral private key with the chosen group’s scalar-op to derive DHss.
+Compute the Diffie-Hellman shared secret, DHss, based on the FILSR’s ephemeral public key and its own ephemeral private key with the chosen group’s scalar-op to derive DHss.

 Performs key derivation (see 12.11.2.5 (Key establishment with FILS authentication)) and begins key confirmation (see 12.11.2.6 (Key confirmation with FILS authentication)).

-If the STA was attempting PMKSA caching and did not receive an Authentication frame from the AP, the STA may attempt to use an alternate authentication method.
+If the FILSO was attempting PMKSA caching and did not receive an Authentication frame from the FILSR, the FILSR may attempt to use an alternate authentication method.

 Key establishment with FILS authentication